Hercule Poirot's Christmas: 2006 French adaptation

 The story was also adapted for the French television in a four-parts series entitled Petits Meurtres en famille, broadcast by France 2 in 2006 and 2009, with the notable replacement of Poirot by a duet of newly created characters, both of whom have nothing to do with Poirot.
 On top of that, none of the characters match their names from those that are in the novel.
 The plot is only vaguely adapted, with great expansion to the novel and change to its characters.
 Nevertheless, Mathew Prichard himself, grandson of Agatha Christie, was quoted by Télérama as calling it the best TV adaptation he had seen.

 2018 French adaptation

 The novel was adapted as a 2018 episode of the French television series Les Petits Meurtres d'Agatha Christie.
-In this version there is no Christmas theme.
+In this version there is no Christmas theme, and Poirot doesn't appear.

 Radio

 Hercule Poirot's Christmas was adapted for radio by BBC Radio 4, featuring Peter Sallis as Poirot.
 This was the second adaptation of a Poirot story for radio, aired 24 December 1986.